scality/cloudserver/lib/auth/checkAuth.js.Design.md

 		if(err){
 			// Return an error response
 		}
-		else {
 		// Continue on with request
-		}
 	})
 })
 ```